 English-language magazines in Egypt include the American Chamber of Commerce’s Business Monthly and the Al-Ahram Weekly English edition.

 Getting a staff job on these publications usually requires experience; so many Cairo expatriates start as freelancers.
 Freelance writing is poorly paid in Egypt, where in the highest rates are typically around 8 cents per word.
 Some freelancers supplement their income by writing for publications abroad as well.

 Copyediting is popular with expatriates because of the constant demand for native English speakers with the patience and grammatical knowledge necessary for editing.
-The publications listed above hire copy editors, as does the AUC Press.
+The publications listed above hire copy editors.
 Through networking, you will discover many other opportunities to polish the English prose of Egyptian individuals and companies.

 If you have skills in public relations, marketing or advertising, you will be particularly desirable to Egyptian employers.
 Many companies conduct business in English and hire foreign professionals as consultants or full-time employees.
 Networking is the surest route to these jobs and networking can take social networking form, but as with all online connections, please do your due diligence before pursuing any offers or leads.